qxth/Hello-Messenger/README.md

 # Hello Messenger ⌨️

 ## About The Project
-A messaging application using made with ❤️
+A messaging application using React, NestJS and SocketIO made with ❤️